vitar/clrf/src/en/theory/70-changes.md

 - Where we want to be.
 - What steps could close the gap.

-This simple lens turns vague frustration into a list of options you can try.
-It helps couples move from doubt to clarity about what’s next.
+This simple lens turns vague frustration into a list of options you can try and helps couples move from doubt to clarity about what’s next.

 ## 3. Examples of changes